Happstack/happstack-clckwrks/clckwrks-theme-happstack/content/whatif.md

 Combinator based DSLs are great because of their expressiveness and extensibility.
 Accordingly, we strongly prefer combinators when possible.

-Many web frameworks (Haskell and non-Haskell alike) define some sort of special syntax for routing urls to handlers.
+For example, many web frameworks (Haskell and non-Haskell alike) define some sort of special syntax for routing urls to handlers.
 These route mappings are often represented as a string with some special notation for variable captures.
 In some cases the string is parsed at runtime, in other cases it is parsed at compile time by some preprocessor.

 The advantage of that method is that it can provide a very concise and readable syntax for parsing simple routes.
 Additionally, a compile time preprocessor can perform routing optimizations and checks for errors.
 But there are also several drawbacks.
-Is the string as parsed at runtime, then errors won't be caught until runtime.
+For example, if the string as parsed at runtime, then errors won't be caught until runtime.

 More importantly, though, is that such systems tend to lack expressiveness and extensibility.
 To the degree that extensibility is permitted, it often requires that the developer use a second, completely different parsing system.

 In Happstack, we use boomerang to provide a routing DSL that is easy to read, and easy to extend.
-For example, we could parse route like:
+For example, we could parse a route like:

 >    "/article/123"

-Using a combinator like:
+using a combinator like:

 > "article" </> int